 For many of us, the first weeks of school are filled with tension.
 For me, the close of the summer months always meant calming the butterflies that signaled the beginning of a new school year.
 However, the fears that many multilingual learners [MLs] experience differ greatly from what I experienced and that many students and their teachers face.

 I asked ML students and educators to ask the MLs they serve: What would have helped you when you first enrolled in school?
+Multilingual learners across the country share key ideas about what would have helped them acclimate to their new learning environment.

 What’s the Most Difficult Time for MLs?

-The same students shared some recommendations for supporting MLs to feel less isolated and more socially engaged from the very first day of school.
+The same students shared some recommendations for supporting MLs to feel less isolated and more socially engaged from the first day of school.
 They suggest that we include the following strategies.

 Provide a Buddy